microtrain/bootcamp/14-ApacheCordova/03-Ionic.md

 1. Create a wrapper for the UserProvider.getUser()
 1. Call the getUsers() wrapper
 1. Build the view
-1. Link the users list to the new view

 ```sh
 ionic generate page user